HAYAH

 Protection + savings combo

 All UAE banks offering fixed deposits are regulated by the Central Bank of the UAE (CBUAE), which ensures deposit protection and regulatory compliance.
-The UAE's banking sector is considered one of the most stable in the region.
+Some accounts require a salary transfer (for example, Mashreq NEO PLUS requires AED 10,000+ transfer), so check eligibility before opening an account.

 Pros: Capital protection, predictable returns, simple to manage